Nursing - General Nursing - Athlone

 QQI FET Applicants General Information

 TUS accepts QQI-FET/FETAC awards for entry on all courses of study.
-The following minimum entry requirements will apply to graduates of QQI-FET/FETAC qualifications who are seeking admission to courses at TUS.
+The following minimum entry requirements will apply to graduates of QQI-FET/FETAC qualifications who are seeking admission to courses at TUS, however applicants should also check for the specific QQI requirements on each course page on the TUS website.

 Careers / Further progression

-On completion of the programme, successful students can work as a registered general nurse in a variety of medical, surgical or specialist clinical areas.
+On completion of the course, you may apply for positions at staff nurse grade within the Irish health care sector and you are also eligible to apply for registration as nurses throughout the EU and further afield.
 If you wish to pursue a career in specialist nursing practice upon graduating, you can apply for higher diploma courses in areas such as gerontology, coronary care, intensive care, perioperative care, and accident and emergency nursing.
 Alternatively, you may choose to pursue advanced studies in nursing education or nursing management.
-You may also apply for positions as a nurse within the Irish health care sector and you are also eligible to apply to register as a nurse within the EU and further afield.

 Further information